-In Fall 2023, The Peace Studio will be launching a new Youth Ambassadors’ program – an opportunity for 14–18-year-old creatives to serve as Peace Studio leaders in raising awareness and support for peacebuilding efforts around the world.
-Ambassadors combine their passion for culture, journalism, arts, food, and media to bring new, youthful energy to a global peacebuilding movement.
+The Youth Ambassadors program serves as an opportunity for 14–18-year-old creatives to serve as Peace Studio leaders in raising awareness and support for peacebuilding efforts around the world.
+Ambassadors combine their passion for culture, journalism, arts, food, and stories to bring new, youthful energy to a global peacebuilding movement.
 We piloted this program in 2021 with Evan Sulpizio-Estrada of San Diego, California.
 Evan is a young leader with an incredible passion for languages, culture and human connection.